 80% of genital wart outbreaks will resolve without treatment within 18 months.
 There is currently no cure for HPV.
 Research is ongoing, but for now, once you have the virus it will stay with you, and wart outbreaks can occur or recur.
 In most cases, in the long-term, the virus will be sufficiently supressed by the immune system so that visible wart outbreaks will not occur and transmission is also unlikely.

 There are various effective medical treatments that can help you get rid of visible warts.
 In severe cases, surgical options are avaiable.

-Since warts are the only symptom of an HPV 6 or 11 infection, there’s really nothing you can look for until the first wart appears on your skin.
+Since warts are the only sign of an HPV infection, there’s really nothing you can look for until the first wart appears on your skin.
 They may first show up inside your genitals, which makes them difficult to spot, especially since they normally tend to be painless and itch-free.
 Women should search for warts inside their vagina, on their vulva and around the groin, while men should check their penis and groin.
 If transmitted by anal and oral sex, warts can also appear inside the mouth, on the lips, and around the anus.

 It’s important to bear in mind that not all bumps around the genitals have to be genital warts.
 There are other STIs, such as syphilis, that causes similar-looking bumps.
-That’s why it’s important to have any unusual skin growth checked out by a medical professional.
+That’s why it’s essential to have any unusual skin growth checked out by a medical professional.

 If found early on, several topical medications can treat genital warts effectively.
 Warts that do not resolve without treatment, may grow to a stage where a minor surgical procedure may be required, by excission, laser therapy, freezing, or chemical removal.

 Rarely, untreated warts can cause complications such as rectal bleeding, if present in the anal canal, or urinary obstruction, when present in the urethra.
 More extensive surgical procedures may be needed in these cases.